-Unless you already have an unusually low level of body fat (8-12%) you will need to lose body fat in order to achieve the athletic look.
+Unless you already have an unusually low level of body fat (8-12%) you will need to lose body fat in order to achieve the athletic look you desire.
 If you are already leaner than 8% of body fat (which is rare) then you need to eat more calories than your maintenance calories in order to build muscle.

 The total calories you consume is the main determinant of your weight on the scale but when you’re trying to build an athletic body you aren’t merely trying to lose weight but you are also trying to build muscle.
 If you aren’t already at low levels of body fat you have to follow a diet conducive to both building muscle and burning fat.